 ACA 26-51-506 provides an income tax credit equal to 30% of the cost of approved waste reduction, reuse or recycling machinery and equipment including the cost of installation.
 No other credits or deductions, except depreciation, may be claimed on that equipment.
+Pursuant to ACA 26-51-409 the amount of the credit shall be apportioned among shareholders based on their percentage of ownership.

 Any unused credit may be carried forward for the next 3 succeeding years or until exhausted, whichever comes first.